Daniel Jérent: Suspension and ban

 Between June 2018 and June 2019, he served 12 months of suspension due to three “no show” breaches during drug testing.

-He was banned from the 2020 Olympics in Tokyo due to a positive urine test for a banned product, after he had otherwise qualified to fence in the individual and team epee events at the Olympics.
+He was banned from the 2020 Olympics in Tokyo due to a positive urine test for a banned product, after he had otherwise qualified to fence in the individual and team épée events at the Olympics.
 According to the French fencing team, he tested positive for dorzolamide, a diuretic, in both samples A and B that were taken from him.
-In Japan, Jérent was replaced by Romain Cannone, who competed in the two events in which Jérent was entered, and ended up as Olympic champion in individual epee; Ronan Gustin had been recalled to be a team replacement.
+In Japan, Jérent was replaced by Romain Cannone, who competed in the two events in which Jérent was entered, and ended up as Olympic champion in individual épée; Ronan Gustin had been recalled to be a team replacement.